This Is for the Lover in You

 "This Is for the Lover in You" is a song written by Howard Hewett, member of the trio Shalamar, and songwriter Dana Meyers.
-The track was originally recorded by Shalamar and appeared on their 1980 Platinum album, Three for Love.
+The track was originally recorded by Shalamar and appeared on their 1980 Gold album, Three for Love.

 The song was the third single released from their album, Three for Love.
 The single peaked at No. 17 on the U.S. R&B chart in 1981.

 In 2009, Essence magazine included the song in their list of the "25 Best Slow Jams of All Time".

+The song's main melody bears resemblance to Teddy Pendergrass' hit "Close the Door" (1978) and Michael Jackson's hit "Rock with You" (1979).

 Charts

 Babyface version

 "This Is for the Lover in You" was later remade by American singer, songwriter, and record producer Babyface for his fourth studio album, The Day (1996).
 It features LL Cool J and the former members of Shalamar: Howard Hewett, Jody Watley, and Jeffrey Daniel.
 The Babyface version was a successful hit, reaching #6 on the US Hot 100 chart, #2 on the US R&B chart, and #12 on the UK Singles Chart.
 The song was considered to be atypical for Babyface when it was released.
 The song's main melody bears resemblance to Teddy Pendergrass' hit "Close the Door".